-Eagleshare.org is a website I created to raise awareness of Eagle Mountain City’s political and governmental corruption.
+Eagleshare.org is a website I created in 2013 to raise awareness of Eagle Mountain City’s political and governmental corruption.
 In the first year alone my friends and I uncovered enough scandals that voters overwhelmingly rejected the politicians that ran for re-election and even scared one into not even trying.
 The first big report, which covered the city’s utility scandal, even prompted the Utah State Auditor’s Office to take a closer look at our city’s finances.

 My background is in IT and accounting and I spent many years working for different companies in Utah, Connecticut, and Massachusetts.
 In the middle of my career I had a brief stint as an investigative reporter and this taught me that I had a knack for government scatology.
 Here are some of the more unusual things I’ve uncovered in our dirty little city: